For Stages 4–6

 Experience the great Australian talent of Sydney Symphony’s Chief Conductor Simone Young while she collaborates with award-winning cellist Steven Isserlis and the Sydney Symphony to produce the dreamy Walton Cello Concerto.
 Students will also hear the deep emotion of Schumann’s Symphony No.4, a composer who exemplifies the essence of the Romantic era of classical music.

 Simone Young conducts Beethoven’s Pastoral Symphony

 Take the opportunity to understand the collaborative method that unfolds between Spanish pianist Javier Perianes, Chief Conductor Simone Young and the Sydney Symphony as they work to explore the genius of Beethoven’s Piano Concerto No.4.
 Students will also enjoy the idyllic Pastoral Symphony No. 6 as Simone Young develops the dramatic and nuanced moods within.

 Nicola Benedetti performs Marsalis

 In a Sydney first, students will witness Grammy Award-winning violinist Nicola Benedetti as she brings her brilliant technique to the music of Wynton Marsalis in his Violin Concerto.
 American conductor Karen Kamensek will then rehearse the music from Stravinsky’s breakthrough ballet The Firebird, and students will discover why this magical music remains so popular more than a century after its premiere.

-Students will observe Georgian-born pianist Khatia Buniatishvili in rehearsal as she reveals the powerful displays of emotion within Tchaikovsky’s Piano Concerto No.1.
+Students will observe Ukrainian-born pianist Alexander Gavrylyuk in rehearsal as he reveals the powerful emotional ideas of Tchaikovsky’s Piano Concerto No.1.
 Principal Guest Conductor Donald Runnicles will then work with the Orchestra to bring to life the impressionist visions of Debussy’s evocative Images for Orchestra.